えいたんごクイズ

 覚え方のコツ Memory Tip

-Learn `irony` together with `ironic`.
-It is the gap between what is said and what is really meant, or between what seems true and what is actually true.
-The phrase `the irony is that ...` is common and helps you remember the idea of a hidden twist.
+Learn it together with `ironic`. `Irony` is the gap between what appears to be true and what is really true, or between what is said and what is meant.
+The pattern `the irony is that ...` is very common and easy to remember.

 例文